munificent/craftinginterpreters/book/representing-code.md

 But I like getting the most out of Java's type system.
 So we'll define a base class for expressions.
-Then, for each kind of expression -- each production under `expression` -- we create a subclass that has the state specific to that kind of expression.
-Each interesting terminal or nonterminal in that rule's production becomes a field on its class.
+Then, for each kind of expression -- each production under `expression` -- we create a subclass that has fields for the nonterminals specific to that rule.
 This way, we get a compile error if we, say, try to access the second operand of an unary expression.

-It looks something like:
+Something like:

 ```java
 package com.craftinginterpreters.lox;